httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    even if that is different from the target resource.
    That might or might not result in computing `Digest` on the enclosed representation.

-The latter case might be done according to the HTTP semantics of the given method, for example using the `Content-Location` header field.
+The latter case is done according to the HTTP semantics of the given method, for example using the `Content-Location` header field.
 In contrast, the `Location` header field does not affect `Digest` because it is not representation metadata.